Lab PI - Assistant Professor of Pollinator Ecology, Department of Entomology

 Mo's (she/her) passion for ecology and conservation began as an undergraduate at Denison University.
 She started her career as an pollinator ecologist during her Ph.D. at Utah State University, and continued her training as a postdoctoral scholar at The Ohio State University and a USDA-NIFA-AFRI postdoctoral fellow at the USDA-ARS Pollinating Insect–Biology, Management, Systematics Research Unit.

-Mo is actively engaged in science advocacy as a Science Policy Fellow with the Entomological Society of America.
-She is deeply committed to advancing diversity, equity, and inclusion in science through mentorship and public engagement.
+Mo is actively engaged in science advocacy and deeply committed to advancing diversity, equity, and inclusion in science through mentorship and public engagement.
 In the wild, Mo can be found hiking with her dog, boxing, and baking.

-If you are interested in joining the North American Pollinator Protection Campaign Imperiled Bombus Task Force, please email Mo or co-chair Tam Smith, tamara_smith@fws.gov.
+If you are interested in joining the North American Pollinator Protection Campaign Imperiled Bombus Task Force, please email Mo or co-chairs Tam Smith, tamara_smith@fws.gov and Lora Morandin, lm@pollinator.org.

 Email: stephanievaughn@agcenter.lsu.edu